noprompt/meander/README.md

 ### Operators

-The primary operators for pattern matching and searching are available in `meander.match.beta`.
+The primary operators for pattern matching and searching are available in `meander.match.gamma`.

 #### `match`